 But he knew what she had done.
-And when God then pronounces judgment and sentence upon Adam and Eve, he spells out the consequences of their sin.
-And the consequences could hardly be more severe.
+And when God promises judgment, sorry, when God pronounces judgment and sentence upon Adam and Eve, he then spells out the consequences of their sin.

-[13:51] The woman will not only experience pain in childbirth, but her relationship to her husband will be damaged.
-Wedlock, you might say, will become deadlock, a battle where each of the sexes tries to dominate the other.
+[13:33] And the consequence could hardly be more severe.
+The woman will not only experience pain in childbirth, but her relationship to her husband will be damaged.

-As for the man, his work, formerly so pleasant and delightful, will become toil and drudgery.
+Wedlock, you might say, will become deadlock, a battle between the sexes where one sex tries to dominate the other.
+As for the man, his work, formerly pleasant and delightful, will become toil and drudgery.

 The very ground will be cursed and will only yield food at the cost of sweat and toil.
 It will grow thorns and thistles and only wheat and barley at the expense of hard manual labor.

-Now, it's still like that because we're still in the old creation.
+It is still like that because we're still in the old creation.
 But most severe of all, God condemns mankind to death in Genesis chapter 3.

 Death was not part of the original blueprint, but God imposed it upon the human race and justly so because of our defiance of his authority.
 The wages of sin has always been death.
-So God says to Adam, by the sweat of your face you shall eat bread till you return to the ground, for out of it you were taken.

-[15:03] Dust you are, and to dust you shall return. pulverization.
+[14:40] So God says to Adam, By the sweat of your face you shall eat bread till you return to the ground, for out of it you were taken, dust you are, and to dust you shall return.

+Pulverization.
 That is God's just sentence upon the rebel race.
 And we are still physically reduced to dust after our death because we are still in the old creation.

 So everything changes in the course of Genesis chapter 3.
 Before Genesis 3, Adam and Eve lived in the Garden of Eden in paradise.
-Their relationship with God was one of love and joy and obedience. their relationship with each other, a marriage of complete and happy harmony, and the soil of the garden produces wonderful crops.
+Their relationship to God is one of love and joy and obedience.

+Their relationship to each other is a marriage of complete and happy harmony.
+And the soil of the garden produces wonderful crops.
 Adam farms the soil, but his work is a delight and a joy to him.

-The man then is in harmony with his maker, with his wife, and with his environment.
+The man is in harmony with his maker, with his wife, and with his environment.
 But after Genesis 3, the man and woman are expelled from the garden.

-Their friendship with God is shattered.
+[15:46] Their friendship with God is shattered.
 Their marriage becomes a war zone.
 Their farming becomes toil.

-[16:10] Their environment becomes hostile and difficult.
+Their environment becomes hostile and difficult.

 And their life becomes dominated by the approach of death.
 And that gruesome end overtakes them finally, as it has overtaken every man and woman ever since.

-And like Adam and Eve after Genesis 3, we too live in the old creation under this same sentence of death.
+And like Adam and Eve, after Genesis chapter 3, we too are living in the old creation under the same sentence of death.
 And we deserve that sentence every bit as much as Adam did.

-We can't simply put the blame on him and his disobedience because the truth is that each one of us has personally defied God and wanted to assert our independence of him.
+We can't just put the blame on him and his disobedience.
+Because each one of us personally has defied God and wanted to assert our independence of him.

-In the book of Psalms, there is one psalm, only one, written by Moses, and that is Psalm 90.
+In the book of Psalms, there is one psalm, only one, written by Moses.
+And that is Psalm 90.
 It's a great and powerful psalm.
 And in it, Moses reflects on the events of Genesis chapter 3.
-In a sense, it's almost a commentary on Genesis chapter 3.
-Let me quote.